-- Beneficiary must have passed selection exam taken by NCERT for scholarship allotment.
+- The beneficiary must have passed selection exam taken by NCERT for scholarship allotment.

 - For continuing the scholarship in class 10th and 12th the beneficiary should get clear promotion from class 9th to class 10th and from class 11th to class 12th in the first attempt with 55% marks (relaxable by 5% for SC/ST).

-- The beneficiary must obtain a minimum of 60 per cent marks in Class 10th (relaxable by 5% for SC/ST) examination or equivalent examination for continuation of the scholarship at higher secondary stage.
+- The beneficiary must obtain a minimum of 60 percent marks in Class 10th (relaxable by 5% for SC/ST) examination or equivalent examination for the continuation of the scholarship at the higher secondary stage

-- The beneficiary must have joint bank account with parents in State Bank of India (SBI).
+- The beneficiary must have the joint bank account with parents in State Bank of India (SBI).